 Broken Strategy With Court Appointed Attorney

 Mario started with a another retained attorney.
-As is common, the Assistant United States Attorney strongly suggested a proffer which is basically a confession in exchange for a slightly lighter sentence.
+As is common, the Assistant United States Attorney strongly suggested a proffer, which is basically a confession in exchange for a slightly lighter sentence.
 There was also a threat that Mario may be charged with additional counts related to the other drug case.

-The Assistant United States Attorney still attempted to coerce cooperation asserting that if we did not, there would never be any plea offer.
+The Assistant United States Attorney still attempted to coerce cooperation, asserting that if we did not, there would never be any plea offer.
 After much thought, we ignored his threats and filed a motion to suppress the evidence based upon the DEA’s coerced consent to search the home.

 The Evidentiary Hearing

-Mario is still facing deportation proceedings but without any criminal conviction.
+Mario is still facing deportation proceedings, but without any criminal conviction.
 The fact that he has been in this country for so long, worked hard and raised a family should hopefully be enough to gain his release so that he can continue to work on obtaining legal residency and eventually citizenship.

-Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 19 years.
+Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
 He is known for his trial preparation by fellow attorneys, judges and clients alike.
 As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
 Barton has received specialized scientific training through the American Chemical Society.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
 He is also an active member of the National Association of Criminal Defense Attorneys and has also graduated from their National Criminal Defense Trial College in Macon, Georgia.

-Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013 & 2014 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
-Barton Morris was also chosen as a Super Lawyer in Criminal Defense for 2014-2017 and Barton Morris is the only Lawyer in Michigan designated by the American Chemical Society as a “Forensic Lawyer-Scientist”
+Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013, 2014, 2019 and 2020 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
+Barton Morris was also chosen as a Super Lawyer in Criminal Defense for 2014-2020 and Barton Morris is the only Lawyer in Michigan designated by the American Chemical Society as a “Forensic Lawyer-Scientist”